conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 Note that steps 2. and 5. specifically focus on program directories.
 To account for this, conda-forge generally installs `.dll` libraries into program directories such as the `bin` directory rather than the `lib` directory used on Unixes.

+## Native builds, cross builds and emulation

+Compiling binaries to machine code implies that they can only run on a single platform.
+In the simplest case, this is the same platform that the compiler is being run on.
+Such a case is called a native build.
+Naturally, the limitation of native builds is that you can only target platforms that you have hardware with a suitable build environment on.
+In some cases, this could be particularly problematic, for example if the hardware in question is not very performant or has limited memory available.

+Conda-forge provides two options to build packages for another platform that the one being used to perform the build.
+These are:

+1. [Cross-compilation](../cross-compilation/), which uses a specially built cross-compiler to produce machine code for another platform than the one used on the build machine.
+2. [Emulation](../../knowledge_base/#emulated-builds), which uses a virtual machine to run an emulated system to perform the build on.

+In general, cross-compilation is preferable.
+Emulation could be convenient, as it internally follows the native build path, but it has significant overhead.
+On the other hand, cross-compiler and other build tools are native executables, therefore most of the cross-compilation happens natively, with no additional overhead (userspace emulation could be used to run host executables, such as tests).
+For more information, please see the linked explanation.